anuaristico/studyingrpgs/README.md

   <img src="imgs/eighen.png" alt="Imagem 4" width="200">
 </p>

 In figure 3, there is the graph representation for In-Degree Centrality.
 It can be seen that among the pages with the highest in-degree rates are the pages of IGN, Bioware and Eletronic Arts.
 The in-degree metric, in this case, corresponds to the number of times this page was cited by others present in the graph.
-It makes sense that these three were mentioned a lot, since the three games were developed by the company Bioware, which has a connection with the distributor Eletronic Arts (EA), while IGN is a large website for promoting game releases.
+It makes sense that these three were mentioned a lot, since the three first games of these franchises were developed by the company Bioware, which has a connection with the distributor Eletronic Arts (EA), while IGN is a large website for promoting game releases.

 <p align="center">
   <sub>Figure 4.
 In-Degree Centrality </sub> | <sub>Figure 5.
 Closeness Centrality </sub> | <sub>Figure 6.
 Betweness Centrality </sub> | <sub>Figure 7.
 Eigenvector Centrality </sub>